 A look at the numbers behind one of the most pressing issues many Americans face

-If you’re struggling with your loan payments or looking for ways to make repayment easier, you have options.
+If you are deciding whether to pay off your student loans or invest, or simply struggling with your loan payments or looking for ways to make repayment easier, you have options.

 - The government offers several income-driven repayment plans designed to help low-income borrowers avoid defaulting on their loans.